JayNaire/json2settings/README.md

  *    jason2settings < mysettings.json -t -f mysettings.html
  *
  * BUGS/FEATURES
+ *  json comments must :
+    *  be single line
+    *  be double slash only
+    *  occur after the setting definition
- *  json comments must be single line, double slash only and must not be naked - ie. occur on a line on their own.
+    *  not be naked - ie. not occurring on a line on their own.
- *  json comments must also be immediately preceded by a space eg: "this" : "that", //comment
+    *  be immediately preceded by a space eg: "this" : "that",\<SPACE\>//comment
  *  html ouput is ragged; visual studio code does a good job of formatting it though!
  *  json arrays are NOT implemented - behaviour is undefined.
+ *  CLI parameters are not checked adequately for missing filenames etc.; eg: json2settings -f -t will write a file called "-t".
- *  json files must be properly formatted with newlines after each field.
+ *  json files must be properly (pretty) formatted with newlines after each field.
- **/
+ *  json output (to settings.json, say) is prettyprinted and wasteful of ESP space in SPIFFS because it's easy to dump/debug.
+It ought to have a switch to turn prettyprinting off.